Jungledisk/jungledocs/src/010_TheBackupVault.rst

 Previous Versions
 =================
 The backup vault stores previous versions for 60 days by default.
-You can change this, however, it must be done before the job is run.
+You can change this, however, it must be done before the job is run for the first time.
+To edit the retention policy for a previously run job, the job must be deleted and re-uploaded.